geoffmcl/cpack-test/README.md

 7. `Load or run build tools`

 For example, if in Windows with MSVC installed, this last step would be to load the MSVC IDE, and load the test-cpack.sln file, and proceed with the building of various configurations.

 ## Package Building

 This is the extra step to generate the distribution package

-- Windows
+#### Windows

 `cmake --build . --config Release --target PACKAGE`

-In windows this should generate a test-cpack-3.0.0-win32.exe, using NSIS, if installed, and available, for installing the exe, and the headers, or other dev components...
+In windows this should generate a test-cpack-3.0.0-win32.exe, using NSIS, if installed, and available, or a test-cpack-3.0.0-win32.msi, using WIX, if installed and available, for installing the exe, and the headers, or other dev components...

-- Unix/OS-X
+#### Unix/OS-X

 `make package`